- Detached country house

 The galleried landing has a seating area to the rear, taking advantage of the views over the terrace and grounds as well as the views over open countryside.
 The carved and gilded ceiling has Italian origins and is believed to date from the 17th century.

 The master bedroom has oak flooring with a central raised plinth designed for the bed giving views over the gardens and grounds and one of the lakes.
 There is a range of full height wardrobes and a door to the dressing room and en suite which has a WC, wash basin, double shower and freestanding bath.
 Bedrooms two, three and four all have three piece en suites with a WC, wash basin and double shower cubicle.

-There are two further rooms on the top floor and a three piece bathroom with a WC, wash basin and bath.
+There are two further rooms on the top floor with panoramic views to the south, and a three piece bathroom with a WC, wash basin and bath.

 The annexe over the garages has a central sitting and dining area with bedroom to one end, kitchen with hob, extractor, sink and single electric oven and a three piece bathroom comprising a WC, wash basin and bath with shower over.

 There are four garages, a WC and an internal staircase to the accommodation on the ground floor.
 Part of the first garage is used as a utility area for the flat above and contains the oil fired boiler.
 This can be accessed from outside.